jensakut/CarND-MPC-Project/README.md

 The state at time t=0 is the current state.
 In the following code, the states are computed using the model.
 The inputs may be optimized within the following boundaries.
+The previous input is set constant within the predefined input delay.
+Therefore, the model propagates this delay into the future.
+The controller sets the input according to the action right after the delay.
+This algorithm incorporates the input delay into the model.
-Within the predefined input delay, the previous state is set constant.
-This is a vital part to reach high speeds!
+This is a vital part to safely reach high speeds!
 The following input states may be anything within the simulators boundaries.

 ```c++